-As a livestock producer, you must guarantee that you use veterinary medicines only when necessary, that animals that are treated get an effective course of treatment and that there is minimal risk of adverse side effects, including carcase residue or physical contaminants.
+As a livestock producer, you must guarantee that you use veterinary drugs only when necessary, that animals that are treated get an effective course of treatment and that there is minimal risk of adverse side effects, including carcase residue or physical contaminants.

 Before registering any veterinary medicine or pesticide, the Australian Pesticides and Veterinary Medicines Authority (APVMA) must ensure it is not a risk to public health or the environment, is safe and effective and will not damage Australian exports.
-It is essential, however, that all animal treatments are stored and used appropriately and that animals are not slaughtered while they may still have unacceptable chemical residues.
+It is essential, however, that all animal treatments are stored and used appropriately and that animals are not slaughtered while they may still have unacceptably high chemical residues or physical contaminants.